osrf-migration/swarm-wiki/Tutorial_14-Generate_reports.md

 ```

 * Make sure that you are generating the python bindings when compiling the Swarm code.
-When running `make install` you should see quite a few python files to be installed.
+When running `make install` you should see quite a few python files installed in your target directory.
 If not, install the following package:

 ```
 #!python